Finding a Mentor

 - Caltech students should consider attending seminar (pizza) classes and option seminars where faculty present their work.
 Also, talk with upper-class housemates, classmates, and RAs.

-- Attend SFP Information Sessions and the Explore JPL series.
+- Attend SFP Information Sessions and the Discover JPL series.

 Helpful hints: